Layout anatomy¶

 - Main area: Central area of the interface.
 Note, depending on the use case, the

-. - Status area: Designated for status-related elements, such as status bar or inline notifications.
+side panelmay or may not belong to themain area. - Status area: Designated for status-related elements, such as status bar or inline notifications.

 - Breadcrumb area: Reserved for navigational aids like breadcrumbs.